In the clinic for Feb. 16, 2024

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Acousia, Applied Therapeutics, Halia, Hyloris, Mannkind, Nervgen, Osivax, Ryvu, Sanofi, Starton, Theratechnologies, Vogenx.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Lunit, Scibase.